etchcode/etchcode/static/pages/help/fromScratch.md

 As you can see, every block in Scratch directly corresponds with a few words in Etch.
 After a while, you will learn the words and will not need to look them up.
 However, at the beginning you can drag the blocks listed next to the editor into your code.

-### Basic data types
+### Strings and Numbers

-The basic data types are strings and numbers (A string is a group of text).
+The basic data types are strings and numbers.
+(A string is some text).
 To make something a string, just put it in quotes.
-As you saw above, to make the sprite say `Hello World` you need write `"Hello World"`.
+As you saw above, to make the sprite say `Hello World` you need to write `"Hello World"`.
 To write a number, you don't have to do anything special.
+Just write the number itself (like `move(10)`)

-A dropdown menu choice that would be built into Scratch, such as the option `ghost` for `Looks.set effect("ghost", 20)`, would be written as a string (like `"ghost"`).
+A dropdown menu choice, such as the option `ghost` for `set effect("ghost", 20)`, is written as a string. (`set effect("ghost", 20)`)

-### Block Types
+### Types of blocks

 In Scratch, you have blocks that represent a string or number (like the block for the mouse position) and blocks that do something (like move the sprite).
 In Etch, blocks that represent strings or numbers are written as just the words (`mouse x`).
 Blocks that do things are written with parentheses (`if edge bounce()`).

 Blocks that are headers, like `Control.when flag clicked`, have colons (":") after them.
 Any blocks that would be attatched to them are indented.
-For instance
+For instance:

 	flag clicked:
 		say("Hello World")